-Jackson OB/GYN Darden North’s fourth thriller “Wiggle Room” moves quickly from the battlefields of Iraq to the lobby of the King Edward Hotel powered by a rollercoaster page-turning plot written in the spirit of John Grisham and Tom Clancy.
+JACKSON: Jackson OB/GYN Darden North’s fourth thriller, “Wiggle Room,” moves quickly from the battlefields of Iraq to the lobby of the King Edward Hotel powered by a rollercoaster page-turning plot written in the spirit of John Grisham and Tom Clancy.

-After saving the life of a wounded insurgent at the height of the Iraq War in 2006, Air Force trauma surgeon Major Brad Cummins returns to his family in Mississippi, little knowing that the war on terror has followed him home.
+After saving the life of a wounded insurgent at the height of the Iraq War in 2006, Air Force trauma surgeon Maj.
+Brad Cummins returns to his family in Mississippi.
+The doctor soon realizes that the war on terror has followed him home.

 While not a war novel, the book’s opening scenes unfold at the Balad Air Base Hospital at Camp Anaconda, fifty miles north of Baghdad, an area of the war that North heavily researched.
 Prior to the U.S. invasion in 2003, the compound was used by Saddam Hussein to train his Revolutionary Guard shock troops.